FireguiQueen/css-arts/README.md

 # About
 I created this repository to improve my CSS skills and have fun at the same time.
 So far, I've made 6 draws in total.
-It was fun (and been frustrated at times haha).
+It was fun (and a bit frustrating at times haha).

 However, despite all the fun I had, this project has been discontinued.
 I don’t really care about CSS anymore — I find it pointless to study.
-In my opinion, if you want to become a developer, you should focus on studying math and physics instead.
+In my opinion, if you want to become a non-mediocre developer, you should focus on studying a lot of math and physics instead.

 ## Viewing the code underneath the beauty
 You can find [here](https://github.com/FireguiQueen/CSS-Arts/tree/main/src/draws) the code for the designs.